 During your illness, you may be confronted with specific questions or difficulties for which the intervention of the social service could prove useful.
 Thanks to its knowledge of the legislation and the social network, the hospital's social service can inform you of your rights and obligations in various matters, direct you to the competent institutions and professionals, assist you in complex procedures or even intervene on your behalf with other organizations.
-The areas of competence of the hospital's social service include, but are not limited to
+The fields of competence of the hospital's social service include, but are not limited to

 Do not hesitate to contact a member of the team if necessary.
-(Link to paramedics and social workers)

 The King Albert II Institute, the cancer and haematology institute of the Cliniques Universitaires Saint-Luc, adheres to its motto: a hospital "for life".